|

 Club, some of which also have lake frontage and small

 docks.
-And a small complex of condos near the edge of
+And a small complex of condos near the

 the community.